-Cloud Elements scores $13 million in Series B to advance API integration tools
+Cloud Elements scores $13 million Series B to advance API integration tools

 Ford’s Chariot ride-sharing service will expand to 8 cities in 2017